kovibalu/saw_release/README.md

 ```

 ## Citation
-Please cite our paper if you use our code:
+Please cite our paper if you use our code or data:
 ```
 @article{kovacs17shading,
 	author = "Balazs Kovacs and Sean Bell and Noah Snavely and Kavita Bala",